 At least add your social media handles in here and company`s website.
 You want to show people that you`re a real human being, not some Linkedin bot or something like that.

-Moving on to the summary…
+Moving on to one of the most important pieces of your profile, the summary…

 Natalia lists all her services and how she provides value to potential clients.
 The why comes first, then the how.